 Who is supporting the Houthis?
 How?

-Saudi Arabia has accused Iran of arming the Houthis to fight a proxy war.
-“We are worried about…the tendencies of Iran in the region, which is one of the leading elements implanting instability in the region,” said Saudi Foreign Minister Prince Saud al Faisal, citing Iran’s role in Yemen specifically.
+Saudi Arabia has long accused Iran of arming the Houthis to fight a proxy war.
+“We are worried about…the tendencies of Iran in the region, which is one of the leading elements implanting instability in the region,” the late Saudi Foreign Minister, Prince Saud al Faisal, said in 2015.

 What are the Houthis' political views?

 What are the roots of the Houthis' conflict with the central government?